ronamosa/ronamosa.github.io/website/docs/books/papers/Google3.md

 ### Key Details

-* Google uses a custom Version Control System (VCS)
+* Google uses a custom Version Control System (VCS) called Piper & CitC
-* use "trunk-based" development
+* Piper distributed across 10 x Data Centres around the world
-* Codebase is used by 95% of Software Developers
+* Piper is used by 95% of Google Developers situated around the globe
-* Google monolithic repo is by definition an "ultra-large-scale" system
+* Developers use "trunk-based" development at Google
+* Lot of custom tooling and practices by Google to enable effective use of Monolithic Repo
-* Google codebase size = 1B files, 35 millions commits across 18 years.
+* Google codebase size = 1B files, 86TB of data including 35 millions commits across 18 years.
-* 86TB of data

-All the code commits, 25,000 SE's around the world commiting typically 16,000 changes, 24,000 changes by way of automated systems. switched to a custom VCS bumped up automated commits.

-Custom VCS tools called "Piper"- Google looked for but couldn't find a commercial VCS solution to do what it needed, so created it's own.

 ### Piper

+Google tried looking for a commercial solution for their VCS needs, but couldn't find one so built Piper.

+All the code commits, 25,000 SE's around the world commiting typically 16,000 changes, 24,000 changes by way of automated systems.

 Single large repo on top of Google infra, first [Big table](https://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf)

 :::info Big Table

 "Bigtable is a distributed storage system for managing structured data that is designed to scale to a very large size: petabytes of data across thousands of commodity servers. "

 :::